-Exploring the beaches and other tourist attractions in Hinobaan is incomplete without visiting Ubong Caves.
-So, let us find out why tourists keep coming back to this famous natural wonder of Hinobaan.
+Exploring the beaches and other tourist attractions in Hinobaan is incomplete without visiting Ubong Cave.
+So, let us find out why tourists keep returning to this famous natural wonder of Hinobaan.

 How to get there

-There are many water activities you can do while staying on the beach plus they have nice surroundings worthy of an Instagram photo.
+There are many water activities you can do while staying on the beach.
+They have lovely surroundings worthy of an Instagram photo.

-Please read our beach experience in Brazaville here: BRAZAVILLE BEACH RESORT: ONE OF THE HIDDEN GEMS OF HINOBAAN
+Please read about our beach experience in Brazaville here: BRAZAVILLE BEACH RESORT: ONE OF THE HIDDEN GEMS OF HINOBA-AN

-Aside from the public commute, you have another 15-minute hike to reach to Obong Beach Paradise, which is the reception area and the starting point for the cave exploration.
+To get to Obong Cave, you must take a 15-minute tricycle ride.
+A tricycle, to non-Filipinos, is a three-wheeled motorcycle that can ride other passengers aside from the driver.
+Apart from the public commute, you have another 15-minute hike to reach Obong Beach Paradise, the reception area, and the starting point for the cave exploration.

 Another cave is accessible only through a motorized banca.
-So if you are the adventurous type, you may rent a banca and enter the cave from the sea.
+So if you are adventurous, you may rent a banca and enter Obong Cave from the sea.

 What to do

 Aside from caving, you may also swim or go snorkeling because the waters are pristine and crystal clear.
 I saw different species of fish swimming near the shoreline.
 You can dive during high tide inside the third cave.
 You may inquire from Obong Beach Paradise if they can accommodate you for an overnight stay.
 You may build a bonfire at night, watch the sunset and have dinner by the beach.
 At dusk, bats fly out of the cave to hunt for food.

 Where to stay